custom-components/pyscript/docs/reference.rst

 global and services can be called from any script file.

 Reloading the ``.py`` files is accomplished by calling the ``pyscript.reload`` service, which is the one built-in service (so you can’t create your own service with that name).
+You can also reload by selecting Configuration -> Integrations -> Pyscript -> reload in the UI.
 All function definitions, services and triggers are re-created on ``reload``, except for any active Jupyter sessions.
 Any currently running functions (ie, functions that have been triggered and are actively executing Python code or waiting inside ``task.sleep()`` or ``task.wait_until()``) are not stopped by ``reload`` - they continue to run until they finish (return).
 You can terminate these running functions too on ``reload`` if you wish by calling ``task.unique()`` in the script file preamble (ie, outside any function definition), so it is executed on load and reload, which will terminate any running functions that have previously called ``task.unique()`` with the same argument.